First Steps

 Note that the summary output is very similar to lm() and glm() with the main difference being that summary outputs are provided for all parameters of the distribution.
 In this case, the model is estimated using the NO family of the gamlss.dist package, a two-parameter distribution with parameters mu and sigma.

-Residual Diagnostics
+1 Residual Diagnostics

 Since we estimated a simple linear model with Gaussian errors up to now, we are assuming that the distribution of the response variable, the number of motorcycles (bikes), follows a normal distribution with constant variance.
 However, this assumption may not always hold true, especially when the response variable is count data, which often exhibits overdispersion or non-constant variance.
+The data also exhibits a strong seasonal effect that is likely not fully explained by the environmental variables alone.
+This effect may include nonlinear patterns that require further modeling for proper capture.

-To assess whether the normal distribution with constant variance is appropriate, we can start by examining diagnostic plots.
+To assess whether the linear normal distribution with constant variance is appropriate, we can start by examining diagnostic plots.

 These plots help us visually inspect the residuals for any deviations from the assumptions of normality and constant variance.